quantify-os/quantify-core/docs/usage.py.rst

 ============

-Along with the produced dataset, every :class:`~qcodes.instrument.parameter.Parameter` attached to QCoDeS :class:`~qcodes.instrument.base.Instrument` in an experiment run through the :class:`.MeasurementControl` of Quantify is stored in the `snapshot`_.
+Along with the produced dataset, every :class:`~qcodes.parameters.Parameter` attached to QCoDeS :class:`~qcodes.instrument.Instrument` in an experiment run through the :class:`.MeasurementControl` of Quantify is stored in the `snapshot`_.

 This is intended to aid with reproducibility, as settings from a past experiment can easily be reloaded [see :func:`~quantify_core.utilities.experiment_helpers.load_settings_onto_instrument`].